confident-ai/deepeval/README.md

 ## Why DeepEval?

-Deepeval aims to make writing tests for LLM applications (such as RAG) as easy as writing Python unit tests.

-For any Python developer building production-grade apps, it is common to set up PyTest as the default testing suite as it provides a clean interface to quickly write tests.

-However, it is often uncommon for many machine learning engineers as their feedback is often in the form of an evaluation loss.

-With the advent of agents, LLMs and AI, there is yet to be a tool that can provide software-like tooling and abstractions for machine learning engineers where the feedback loop of these iterations can be significantly reduced.
+Our motivation behind this is to streamline the testing process behind Language Learning Model (LLM) applications such as Retrieval Augmented Generation (RAG).
+We intend to accomplish this by making the process of writing tests as straightforward as authoring unit tests in Python.

+Any seasoned Python developer knows the importance of having something like PyTest, a default testing suite renown for its clean, user-friendly interface that makes test-writing an efficient and hassle-free task.
+Yet, when we transition from traditional software development to the realm of Machine Learning (ML), this streamlined process becomes, perhaps surprisingly, a rarity.

+In the ML world, feedback often ends up being in the raw form of an evaluation loss, which deviates a bit from the structured way that feedback is usually consumed in software development.

+As we see a rising tide in the deployment of agents, LLMs, and AI, an unfulfilled necessity emerges: a tool that can extend the same, familiar abstractions and tooling found in general software development to the ML engineers.
+The aim?
+Facilitate a more rapid feedback loop that expedite iterative improvements.

-It is therefore important then to build a new type of testing framework for LLMs to ensure engineers can keep iterating on their prompts, agents and LLMs while being able to continuously add to their test suite.
+A lacuna such as this in the ML landscape underscores the importance of establishing a novel type of testing framework specifically tailored for LLMs.
+This will ensure engineers can keep evolving their prompts, agents, and LLMs, all the while continually adding new items to their test suite.

+DeepEval – your tool for easy and efficient LLM testing.
+Time to revolutionize how we write, run, automate and manage our LLM tests!

 Introducing DeepEval.